arangodb/docs/3.8/arangosearch-analyzers.md

 are not permitted.

 The input data is provided to the query via a bind parameter `@param`.
 It is always a string.
-The query result should be a string, `null` or an array of strings (and `null`s).
+The AQL query is invoked for each token in case of multiple input tokens, such as an array of strings.

+The output can be one or multiple tokens (top-level result elements).
+They get converted to the configured `returnType`, either booleans, numbers or strings (default).

+{% hint 'tip' %}
+If `returnType` is `"number"` or `"bool"` then it is unnecessary to set this AQL Analyzer as context Analyzer with `ANALYZER()` in View queries.
+You can compare indexed fields to numeric values, `true` or `false` directly, because they bypass Analyzer processing.
+{% endhint %}

 The *properties* allowed for this Analyzer are an object with the following
 attributes: